-Becoming an architect requires earning a college degree, completing an internship and obtaining state licensure.
+Becoming an architect usually requires earning a 5-year bachelor's degree, completing an internship and obtaining state licensure.
 The following table outlines common requirements to become an architect:

 |Degree Level||Bachelor's degree is standard, typically a 5-year professional bachelor's degree is required; a master's degree may expand career opportunities*|

 |Experience||About 3 years of training before sitting for licensure*; 5,600 hours of training through the Intern Development Program (IDP)**|